JuanEliasJabib02/react-book/src/reactivity/reactivity.md

 - React Frameworks like nextjs have this behavior automatic optmize your app to be static when is possible https://nextjs.org/docs/pages/building-your-application/rendering/automatic-static-optimization

+- We cover most of this in the rendering chapter.

 # Relationship Between Reactivity and Rendering

 Reactivity encompasses broader aspects than rendering.
 While rendering is the act of generating and updating the UI, reactivity includes: